 Aadhaar Seva Kendra Software

-Software for the everything-around-the-biometric-capture work an Aadhaar Seva Kendra does — encrypted PII storage, Aadhaar OCR, application tracking, and offline-first operation — with audit logs designed for the DPDP Act 2023.
+Software for the everything-around-the-biometric-capture work an Aadhaar Seva Kendra does — encrypted PII storage, Aadhaar OCR, and application tracking, accessible from any device — with audit logs designed for the DPDP Act 2023.

 • AES-256-GCM PII encryption